santoshdahale/ollm/README.md

 ## About

 oLLM is a lightweight Python library for large-context LLM inference, built on top of Huggingface Transformers and PyTorch.
-It enables running models like [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) on 100k context using ~$200 consumer GPU with 8GB VRAM.  [gpt-oss-20B](https://huggingface.co/openai/gpt-oss-20b)  is also supported, but without large context (coming).
+It enables running models like [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) on 100k context using ~$200 consumer GPU with 8GB VRAM.  [gpt-oss-20B](https://huggingface.co/openai/gpt-oss-20b)  is also supported (large-context is coming soon).
 No quantization is used—only fp16/bf16 precision.

 ###  8GB Nvidia 3060 Ti 100k context inference memory usage: